thenumbernine/farm-game/README.md

 	- rotating/placing of non-cuboid voxels?  do i have any of these yet?  un-animated things, like beds etc?
 - biomes
 	- make plants randomly seed neighboring ground... only if they naturally grow in this biome ofc.
+	- also overcrowding of plants
+		- ... don't seed / lower lifespan if it is too dense.
+		- density is based only on local region (proportional to plant size) of plants with like size. i.e. small plants won't contribute to large plant densiy, so they can grow between.
 - stats system.  level system.  weapon-skill-level system.  skill tree ofc because.
 	- lots of equipment slots.  materia.
 	- good battle system .